libical/libical/README.md

 glibc.
 See zic(8) and tzfile(5).)

-The vzic software is licensed according to the terms of the GNU General Public License version 2.0 or later (see LICENSE.txt).
+The vzic software is licensed according to the terms of the GNU General Public License version 2.0 or later (see LICENSES/GPL-2.0-or-later.txt).
-The timezone database files are publicly available data released by IANA.
+The IANA timezone database files are in the public domain.

 ## REQUIREMENTS